Microeconomics in Context

 Two chapters of Microeconomics in

-Context, First Edition are also available as self-contained teaching
+Context, Second Edition are also available as self-contained teaching

 modules, suitable for use in courses based on other

-How does the Second Edition differ from the First Edition?
+How does the Third Edition differ from the Second Edition?